 Situated in Toronto as Canada’s most important media industry infrastructure makes York University’s graduate film program the number one choice.
 Beyond our courses, facilities, and partnerships, our MFA in Film delivers best to students is a profound community of cinema.
 Their five terms will be spent in an intense, immersive environment of creativity and critical debate, sharing skills, visions and passions with fifteen other film artists from distinctly diverse backgrounds.
 Typically, our applicants have been active out in the world making work for at least five years beyond their undergraduate training.
 When they enter our MFA, they bring these diverse documentary, dramatic, experimental and writing experiences with them.
 York’s profound ties to Toronto’s independent film scene ensures that our MFAs become full members of this extraordinary community, going on to exciting careers in directing, teaching, producing, creating, writing -- but even more, pursuing their voices and visions with this new network of trusted collaborators.

-The submission deadline for our next available start in the fall semester will be Januaryth, although applications may be considered after that date.
+The submission deadline for our next available start in the fall semester will be December 15 for international and January 15 for domestic applicants, although applications may be considered after those dates.